6 Best Backpacking Headlamps of 2019

 Best Value: Petzl TIKKINA

-The Petzl TIKKINA is an impressive light for just $19.95.
+The Petzl TIKKINA is an impressive light for just the price.
 It’s lightweight, simple, and plenty bright for all but the most demanding uses.

 The TIKKINA’s lone button simply cycles through low, medium, high, and strobe settings, making it one of the easiest headlamps to operate.